VALUES

 Definition: An environment that is pleasant and favorable for life to thrive, or friendly and welcoming to strangers or guests.

 We strive to be truly hospitable to all people.
-Hospitality is about realizing who’s not in the room and finding ways to help the become welcome.
+Hospitality is about realizing who’s not in the room and finding ways to help them become welcome.
 We do this by observing, listening, and asking questions.
 We recognize that the gospel is larger than our historic comforts, broader than our cultural lens, and more expansive than time itself.
-We strive to create space where those who are missing from our community can recognize that church is safe and can find rest for the weary, freedom for the crushed, and the good news to the poor proclaimed.
+We strive to create space where those who are missing from our community can recognize that the Good Shepherd is safe and can find rest for the weary, freedom for the crushed, and the good news to the poor proclaimed.

 We want to share what we’ve discovered and learn from those around us how to know better and do better.